 A pipeline "commerce.inventory.stockStatusForIndexing" reads inventory data per product from the external commerce system and populates the index.
 Computed fields are used to include the inventory data.
 The configuration can be found in file Sitecore.Commerce.Products.Lucene.Index.Common.config.

-The table below provides an example of the product index extended with four fields:
+The following table contains an example of the product index extended with four fields: